DBProductions/graphql-server-sample/README.md

 # graphql-server-sample
 A simple server which serves user data and allows basic operations.
 The idea behind, having a relational database model served as GraphQL.

-## Database
-Use Docker Compose to run a MySQL database with some data.
-The SQL files inside of the `initdb` folder will be executed while startup.

-    docker-compose up

-## Install and run it
+## Install dependencies

     $ node -v
     v9.5.0
     $ npm i

-    ...
+## Database
+Use Docker Compose to run a PostgreSQL database.

+    docker-compose up

+The server is using `sequelizejs` as ORM.

+### Migrate

+    $ node_modules/.bin/sequelize db:migrate

+When something went wrong you can undo all your actions.

+    $ node_modules/.bin/sequelize db:migrate:undo:all

+### Running seeds

+    $ node_modules/.bin/sequelize db:seed:all

+Cleaning the database to play with data.

+    $ node_modules/.bin/sequelize db:seed:undo:all

+## Run it

     $ npm start

 ## Token